 - Warmer clothes for the night – I was pretty surprised when I got cold at night.
 I have never been cold at night around the Colombian Caribbean, even in the Guajira desert.
-I was very please with the long trousers and pashmina I packed for this purpose.
+I was very pleased with the long trousers and pashmina I packed for this purpose.

 - Toilet paper – I was lucky enough not to have to find out if there is enough, but just in case there isn’t – you don’t want to be surprised!